 Operating Effectiveness of Controls (Ref: Para.
-40R(a)(ii), 41R(a))
+42R(a)(ii), 43R(a))

-A88.
+A89.
 In the case of very small water report entities or immature water information systems, there may not be many control activities that could be identified by the assurance practitioner, or the extent to which their existence or operation have been documented may be limited.
 In such cases, it may be more efficient for the assurance practitioner to perform further procedures that are primarily other than tests of controls.
-In some rare cases, however, the absence of control activities or of other components of control may make it impossible to obtain sufficient appropriate evidence (see also paragraphs A61-A63 and A83-A84).
+In some rare cases, however, the absence of control activities or of other components of control may make it impossible to obtain sufficient appropriate evidence (see also paragraphs A62-A64 and A84-A85).

 Risks for Which Tests of Controls Are Necessary to Provide Sufficient Appropriate Evidence (Ref: Para.
-41R(b))
+43R(b))

-- A89.
-The quantification of water assets and water liabilities may include processes that are highly automated with little or no manual intervention, for example, where relevant information is recorded, processed, or reported only in electronic form such as in a continuous monitoring system, or when the processing of flow data is integrated with an information technology-based operational or water reporting system.
+- A90.
+The quantification of water assets, water liabilities and changes in water assets and water liabilities may include processes that are highly automated with little or no manual intervention, for example, where relevant information is recorded, processed, or reported only in electronic form such as in a continuous monitoring system, or when the processing of flow data is integrated with an information technology-based operational or water reporting system.
 In such cases: - (a) Evidence may be available only in electronic form, and its sufficiency and appropriateness dependent on the effectiveness of controls over its accuracy and completeness. - (b) The potential for improper initiation or alteration of information to occur and not be detected may be greater if appropriate controls are not operating effectively.

 Confirmation Procedures (Ref: Para.
-44R)
+46R)

-- A90.
-External confirmation procedures may provide relevant evidence about such information as: - (a) Data that is collected in a manner that is consistent with the relevant Australian standards.21 - (b) The terms of agreements, contracts, or transactions between the responsible party and other parties - (c) Information about whether other parties are, or are not, including particular water assets and water liabilities, when considering the potential for double counting or omission of water assets and water liabilities in the aggregation of information provided for the preparation of the general purpose water accounting report. - (d) The results of testing of the consistency of data collected by comparison with that from similar organisations.
+- A91.
+External confirmation procedures may provide relevant evidence about such information as: - (a) Data that is collected in a manner that is consistent with the relevant Australian standards. - (b) The terms of agreements, contracts, or transactions. - (c) Information about whether other parties are, or are not, including particular water assets, water liabilities and changes in water assets and water liabilities, when considering the potential for double counting or omission of water assets, water liabilities and changes to water assets and water liabilities in the aggregation of information provided for the preparation of the general purpose water accounting report. - (d) The results of testing of the consistency of data collected by comparison with that from similar organisations.